-- a) Meet any Ministerial conditions placed on the licence eligibility. - b) Ensure all conditions of the previous year's licence have been met.
+- a) Meet any Ministerial conditions placed on the licence eligibility. - b) Ensure all conditions of the previous year's licence have been met. - c) the designated vessel's overall length does not exceed the maximum vessel length of the category FT licence eligibility.

-To avoid delays in licence issuance, please ensure the payment, option selection and designated vessel information is submitted through the National Online Licensing System at the same time.
+To avoid delays in licence issuance, please ensure the payment, option selection and designated vessel information is submitted through the National Online Licensing System at the same time, when renewing the licence eligibility.